Suizer98/docker-arcgis-enterprise/README.md

 ## Changes in fork

 Enabling ESRI ArcGIS Enterprise to be run in Docker containers on Window WSL2 or MacOS (primarily OrbStack).
-This fork focuses on improving the undone job by resolving Datastore issue and setting up your own enterprise geodatabases using the Postgresql.
+This fork focuses on improving the undone job by resolving Datastore issue and setting up your own enterprise geodatabases using the PostgreSQL.

 ## Building appropriate image as a start